Skip to main content

 (Pictured is the rendering concept art for "Thrill Island" onboard Icon of the Seas)

-Little information has been revealed about these ship other than the class of ship and their expected completion years.
+Little information has been revealed about this ship other than the class and expected completion year.

 Image